anchisa-tas/airflow_demo/README.md

 ## Cleaning up
 To stop and delete containers, delete volumes with database data and download images, run: `docker compose down --volumes --rmi all` ([Ref](https://airflow.apache.org/docs/apache-airflow/3.0.5/howto/docker-compose/index.html#cleaning-up))

-## Video Record & Database diagram
-The video of pipeline & the database diagramrun can be found here : [GGDrive](https://drive.google.com/drive/folders/1tDO5RGfJ0BgpT9Fc5uDFaqRPUOUfrqbx?usp=sharing) \
-or equilavant sql can be found in /sql - Simplified for demo only, can add index or partition if needed later